aminehaddad/django-environment-in-vagrant/README.md

 	SESSION_COOKIE_SECURE = True
 	SESSION_EXPIRE_AT_BROWSER_CLOSE = True

-1. Don't forget to generate a new SECRET_KEY.
+1. Don't forget to generate a new SECRET_KEY and put it on Heroku.

 2. DJANGO_DEBUG being an empty string means it is NOT in debug mode.